Hygiene and capacity measures designed to keep travel safe now compulsory for transport service providers -

 The new rules make combating the coronavirus mandatory under the law for transport operators, which had previously acted voluntarily in accordance with recommendations.
 The aim is to protect citizens’ health and reduce the risk of transmission.
 Common rules help ensure that travelling is safe and safeguard the functioning of the transport system.

-“Transport service providers have already taken a wide range of health security measures on a voluntary basis.
-By reinforcing these actions, we can further increase customers’ trust in transport services,” said Traficom Deputy Director-General Jarkko Saarimäki.
+We would like to thank transport operators for the many health security measures they have already taken on a voluntary basis.
+By further reinforcing these actions, we can increase customers’ trust in transport services.

 Measures made compulsory under the Communicable Diseases Act